 - Obtain their written consent.
 See 7.b.

-If Descendant’s Will names you as Personal Representative or if you are Descendant’s surviving spouse etc., then, assuming estate solvency, you may obtain Nonintervention Powers concurrently with your appointment as PR without further work.
-Otherwise, assuming you were not a creditor of Descendant at Descendant’s death, you will need to satisfy one or the other of the immediately above requirements to obtain Nonintervention Powers.
+If Decedent’s Will names you as Personal Representative or if you are Decedent’s surviving spouse etc., then, assuming estate solvency, you may obtain Nonintervention Powers concurrently with your appointment as PR without further work.
+Otherwise, assuming you were not a creditor of Decedent at Decedent’s death, you will need to satisfy one or the other of the immediately above requirements to obtain Nonintervention Powers.